maudnals/greedy-grid/README.md

 ## Disclaimer

-I have seen that it's not necessary to build an interface :)
+I have noted that it's not necessary to build an interface :)
 However: I've realized that I was debugging faster when I could rely on a visual representation.
 The interface you see is just an artefact!

 ## Project structure